Blocked Fallopian Tubes

-Blocked fallopian tubes are a common cause of infertility.
-Sperm and an egg meet in the fallopian tube for fertilization.
+Obstructed fallopian tubes are a common cause of infertility.
+As explained, the sperm and an egg must meet in the fallopian tube for fertilization.
 A blocked tube can prevent them from joining.

-If both tubes are fully blocked, pregnancy without treatment will be impossible.
-If the fallopian tubes are partially blocked, you can potentially get pregnant.
+If both tubes are fully blocked, pregnancy without treatment is impossible.
+If the fallopian tubes are partially blocked, you can potentially get pregnant, but the likelihood is significantly reduced without the treatment of the blocked tube.

-If only one fallopian tube is blocked, the blockage most likely won’t affect fertility because an egg can still travel through the unaffected fallopian tube.
-Fertility drugs can help increase your chance of ovulating on the open side.
+If only one fallopian tube is blocked, the blockage most likely won’t affect fertility.
+An egg can still travel through the unaffected fallopian tube when ovulating on that side.
+There are specific fertility drugs and treatment plans to help increase your chance of ovulating on the open side.

 Fallopian tubes are usually blocked by scar tissue or pelvic adhesions.
 These can be caused by many factors, including:

-• Pelvic inflammatory disease.
-This disease can cause scarring or hydrosalpinx.
+• Pelvic inflammatory disease: This medical condition can result in scarring or hydrosalpinx.

-• Endometriosis.
-Endometrial tissue can build up in the fallopian tubes and cause a blockage.
+• Endometriosis: Endometrial tissue can accumulate in the fallopian tubes, leading to blockages.
 Endometrial tissue on the outside of other organs can also cause adhesions that block the fallopian tubes.

-• Certain sexually transmitted infections (STIs).
-Chlamydia and gonorrhea can cause scarring and lead to pelvic inflammatory disease.
+• Certain sexually transmitted infections (STIs): Some STIs, such as Chlamydia and gonorrhea, can cause scarring and lead to pelvic inflammatory disease.

-• Past ectopic pregnancy.
-This can scar the fallopian tubes.
+• Previous Ectopic Pregnancies: This can scar the fallopian tubes.

-• Fibroids, can block the fallopian tube, particularly where they attach to the uterus.
+• Fibroids: These can block the fallopian tube, particularly where they attach to the uterus.

-• Past abdominal surgery.
-Past surgery, especially on the fallopian tubes themselves, can lead to pelvic adhesions that block the tubes.
+• Previous Abdominal Surgery: Previous surgeries, especially on the fallopian tubes, can lead to pelvic adhesions that block the tubes.

 Diagnosis of Blocked Fallopian Tube

-Laparoscopy and chromotubation is a surgery performed for diagnostic or therapeutic purposes in women with infertility, chromopertubation (instillation of dye through the fallopian tubes) is often performed to assess tubal patency.
+Another option is Laparoscopy and chromotubation surgeries.
+They’re performed for diagnostic or therapeutic purposes in women with infertility.
+Chromopertubation infuses dye through the fallopian tubes to assess tubal patency.
 Spillage of the dye from each tube is noted as a confirmation of tubal patency.
+Conversely, the absence of dye leakage can confirm a blocked fallopian tube.

 HysterosalpingographyLaparoscopy